 6. Turn dough out onto a lightly floured surface and knead for 2-3 minutes.

-9. Place the bread on the baking sheet and cover with oiled film to rise again for another 20 minutes.
+9. Cover with oiled film to rise again for another 20 minutes.

 10. Preheat oven to 180’C.